 The emission inventory presented in Table 2 represents the most comprehensive inventory of diesel PM emissions in the West Oakland area that has been done.
 The inventory was compiled from ARB developed category-specific emissions inventory models, and additional data where necessary to allocate emissions spatially within the modeling domain.
-The inventory was reviewed by several organizations within ARB, and by the BAAQMD and the Port.
+The inventory was reviewed by several groups within ARB, and by the BAAQMD and the Port.
 Overall, there is general agreement that the inventory represents the best information available on each category of emissions source, and the magnitude of emissions in the modeling domain.

-However, early on in the inventory development process, ARB staff realized that information on trucking activity, both associated with the Port of Oakland and trucking operations in the West Oakland community as a whole, was quite limited.
-For example, we have very limited information on the origin and destination of port truck trips both within and outside of the West Oakland community, and we have limited information on the intensity of non-port related trucking operations within the West Oakland community.
-We believe these data limitations have led to a potential overestimate of overall trucking emissions within the modeling domain and a potential underestimate of the overall fraction of trucking emissions that are attributable to the Port of Oakland.
+Early on in the inventory development process, ARB staff realized that information on trucking activity, both associated with the Port of Oakland and trucking operations in the West Oakland community as a whole, was quite limited.
+Staff used a transit network which provided the best available representation of truck activity in the West Oakland community to estimate emissions.
+However, that transit network also contained significantly more activity in the Bay Area as a whole than currently estimated in ARB's emissions inventory model, EMFAC.
+We believe because of this discrepancy that overall trucking activity and emissions in the modeling domain may be overestimated, which would result in an underestimate of the overall fraction of trucking emissions that are attributable to the Port of Oakland.
 The implications of this are discussed later in this document.

 Because of these data limitations, ARB staff has worked with BAAQMD staff in their development and implementation of new studies focused on improving the quantification of Port and non-Port trucking operations in the West Oakland community.
 These studies are necessary, and will provide information that can be used in the future to update and refine truck inventory estimates provided in this report.
 ARB staff has also suggested that the Port of Oakland needs to conduct origin-destination truck surveys to better understand the location of trucking operations on both a regional basis, and within the West Oakland community.
 Without these studies, we cannot know with certainty the magnitude of trucking emissions that are attributable to the Port of Oakland that occur within the West Oakland community or on a regional basis.
+Nevertheless, it is clear that emissions from port drayage trucks and other heavy-duty trucks are a significant emissions source in the West Oakland community and they need to be reduced.